 While seniors were provided instruction concerning mentoring and team interaction, they were not coached in regards to the specifics of the design project the juniors were completing in any way.
 The seniors role play (in the lecture portion of their course) to learn to guide junior design teams; not telling the teams what to do, but asking questions to uncover potential problems they may encounter.
 Subsequent meetings between senior mentors and their junior teams were conducted during the weekly lab periods (and out of class on an ad-hoc basis) after the juniors had begun their design projects.
-This enabled the first 'project' interaction between the mentors and teams to be to when the junior teams were allowed to request specific seniors to serve as mentors, although actual assignment was performed by the design sequence instructors.
+This enabled the first 'project' interaction between the mentors and teams to be to when the junior teams explained their understanding of the project and its overall goals to the mentors.
+Junior teams were allowed to request specific seniors to serve as mentors, although actual assignment was performed by the design sequence instructors.